Skelton Transmitting Station: Construction

 The site was built by J. L. Eve Construction during the Second World War, for long-distance short-wave transmissions, across Europe.

 Transmissions

 In 1946, the BBC was heralding the site as being "the World's largest and most powerful (shortwave) radio station".

-The main purpose of it is shortwave broadcasting.
-The site is capable of Digital Radio Mondiale (DRM) on at least 3955 kHz and 3975 kHz (75m broadcast band) beamed at 121° towards Germany and Central Europe.
-On AM the frequencies of 5995 kHz and 6195 kHz (49m broadcast band) and 9410 kHz (31m broadcast band) and 12095 kHz (25m broadcast band) are known.
+The main purpose of it was shortwave broadcasting.
+The site was capable of Digital Radio Mondiale (DRM) on at least 3955 kHz and 3975 kHz (75m broadcast band) beamed at 121° towards Germany and Central Europe.
+On AM the frequencies of 5995 kHz and 6195 kHz (49m broadcast band) and 9410 kHz (31m broadcast band) and 12095 kHz (25m broadcast band) were known.

 A Royal Navy very low frequency (VLF) transmitter is also located there.
 It is used to transmit encrypted orders to submarines, including the Trident SLBM fleet.
 It uses as its aerial a 365-metre (1,198 foot) high guyed steel lattice mast, which is insulated against ground and is the tallest structure in the UK.
-The transmitter went into service in 2001 and is the successor to the GBR transmitter at Rugby Radio Station.
+The transmitter went into service in 2001.